pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/README.md

 ![new adobe io project credentials](https://user-images.githubusercontent.com/71815964/104339337-639bbd80-54ef-11eb-8d29-68bb400cae7b.png)

-If you do not have an existing project,  [create an Adobe IO Project](https://github.com/pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/blob/main/create_adobeioproject_target.md).
+If you do not have an existing project,  [create a new Adobe IO Project with Adobe Target services](https://github.com/pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/blob/main/create_adobeioproject_target.md).

 ### <a name="step2"></a> Step 2.
 Create GoogleSheets
 I have used 2 separate GoogleSheets - one to store Credentials to connect to Adobe IO and another to store details of Adobe Target activities.
 This way we need not worry about Credentials being shared further - only activity data is shared with the recipients.